 Pauline Latham – Member, House of Commons, United Kingdom.

-Pilar González– Senator, Senate, Spain.
+Pilar González – Senator, Senate, Spain.

-Rangina Kargar – Member of Parliament, National Assembly of Afghanistan.
+Rangina Kargar – Member, National Assembly, Afghanistan.

 Rasa Juknevičienė – Member, European Parliament.